23 Tax Write-Offs & Deductions for 2025-2026

 21. Energy efficient home improvement tax credit

 The energy efficient home improvement tax credit encourages homeowners to make eco-friendly upgrades.
 Qualifying improvements include energy-efficient windows, doors, insulation, and HVAC systems.
-For 2024, homeowners can claim up to 30% of qualifying costs, with annual caps on specific improvements.
+Homeowners can claim up to 30% of qualifying costs, with annual caps on specific improvements.

 22. Solar tax credit